Beyond the Culture Wars: The Real Story of State Policy and College Campuses

 In Michigan, the proposed Hunger-Free Campus Act would address food insecurity among students at public colleges and universities.
 It builds on similar legislation adopted in at least 10 other states since 2017.

-A recent proposal for tuition-free community college in Massachusetts includes a $1,200 stipend to cover books and other expenses.
-The plan would establish a separate fund to support basic-needs initiatives on campuses.
+Massachusetts’ recently-enacted tuition-free community college program includes a $1,200 stipend for lower-income students to cover books and other expenses.
+The legislature also established a separate fund to support basic-needs initiatives on campuses.

 States also are attempting to increase college access by easing pathways to financial aid.
 Several states have enacted universal Free Application for Federal Student Aid (FAFSA) laws, ensuring that more high school seniors complete FAFSA form as a graduation requirement unless they opt out.
 We expect states will continue enacting policies to promote access, support, and retention, especially for those students who are traditionally underrepresented on college campuses.